-The students are already aware of several parameters and stages of the food system, from production to consumption.
-Much of this knowledge has been acquired experientially, in the school.
-They, they have grown aromatic plants in the herb garden of the school, they have planted vegetables in the school’s greenhouse, they have prepared and consumed salads and pies made with their vegetable produce, they have made jams, etc.
+The students were already aware of several parameters and stages of the food system, from production to consumption.
+Much of this knowledge has been acquired experientially in the school as they have grown aromatic plants in the herb garden of the school, planted vegetables in the school’s greenhouse, prepared and consumed salads and pies made with their vegetable produce.

 To identify and investigate the problem, its causes and consequences, students were asked to record the food thrown away by their families at home, for three days.
 In addition, students worked in groups to investigate the occurrence of the problem of food waste also in two businesses in the community, namely the school canteen and the local bakery.
 Based on this, students then thought of ideas for reducing food waste, planned their implementation, and discussed them with the relevant stakeholders.
 Eventually, because of the difficult situation caused by the COVID-19 pandemic, students did not manage to test the proposed ideas adequately, and redefine and refine them so that they can be functional.
 However, they became aware of the issue of food waste, they were excited with the prospect of co-creating solutions to issues concerning themselves and the local community, and they welcomed this new approach to knowledge.